 What Task Avoidance Looks Like in the Classroom

-Secondary-age learners have refined this into a performance.
-They open their book, write the date, and appear to be thinking.
-If you walk past, they look busy.
-Nothing is produced.
-The blank page accumulates.
-By the time the lesson ends, there is a heading and a date.
-A student who does this consistently across several subjects is not lazy; they are in distress about the act of starting.
+The blank page builds up.
+By the end of the lesson, there may only be a heading and a date.
+A learner who does this often across several subjects is not lazy; they are distressed by the act of starting.

 Primary-age learners are often less subtle.
 Head on the desk, pushing a rubber around the table, talking to friends, drawing in the margin.
 A reception child who refuses to pick up a pencil during a phonics activity is telling you something important.
 So is the Year 6 learner who becomes challenging every time a writing task is set.